Last update: 3/26/2020. This is an ongoing story and will be updated with the latest information.

-Coronavirus, or 2019 novel Coronavirus (2019-nCoV), is a respiratory illness with symptoms like a fever, a cough or difficulty breathing.
+Coronavirus is a respiratory illness with symptoms like a fever, a cough, shortness of breath or chest pain.

-While the exact ways this illness can be spread is still being determined, experts believe it spreads from person-to-person, or any kind of close contact.
+Experts believe it spreads from person to person, or any kind of close contact.
 It can also spread through surfaces, especially if a person touches something with the virus on it then touches their mouth, nose or eyes before washing their hands.

 What do parents need to know about coronavirus?